Getting Started with Star Wars: Legion

 What is Star Wars Legion?

-In Legion you create an army based on one of the four factions we see in the movies: The Rebel Alliance, The Galactic Empire, The Galactic Republic, and the Confederacy of Independent Systems.
+In Legion you create an army based on one of the five factions we see in the movies and television: The Rebel Alliance, The Galactic Empire, The Galactic Republic, the Confederacy of Independent Systems, and the Shadow Collective.
 Then build a list of units consisting of characters, soldiers and vehicles from the Star Wars films and Expanded Universe.
 Finally, you must build a deck of 6 “Command Cards” that offer powerful once per turn abilities.
 These can range from generic cards anyone can use to signature abilities unique to each commander.

 Command cards come in three varieties: